ansys/pyansys-geometry/doc/source/contributing.rst

 Overall guidance on contributing to a PyAnsys library appears in the `Contributing <https://dev.docs.pyansys.com/how-to/contributing.html>`_ topic in the *PyAnsys Developer's Guide*.
-Ensure that you are thoroughly familiar with it and all `How-to <https://dev.docs.pyansys.com/how-to/index.html>`_ pages before attempting to contribute to PyGeometry.
+Ensure that you are thoroughly familiar with this guide before attempting to contribute to PyGeometry.

 The following contribution information is specific to PyGeometry.

 Clone the repository
 --------------------

-To clone and install the latest PyGeometry release in development mode, run:
+To clone and install the latest PyGeometry release in development mode, run these commands:

 .. code::